-5 There are strong informal support networks in local communities in Timor-Leste where a culture of contributing time and money to the church, to neighbourhood activities and to family exists.
-Farmers' groups, women's groups and other similar community groups often survive on voluntary work and reciprocal systems of labour sharing.
-Workers' unions, credit unions, cooperatives and some sports clubs gather membership fees and rely on volunteering to operate.
-Furthermore, some CSOs are contracted by government ministries to deliver services in something more like a fee-for-service arrangement rather than via grant funding.

-6 Programme of the IV Constitutional Government (2007-2012), Timor-Leste.

-8 Understanding Violence against Women and Children in Timor-Leste: Findings from the Nabilan Baseline Study.
+- There are strong informal support networks in local communities in Timor-Leste where a culture of contributing time and money to the church, to neighbor-hood activities and to family exists.
+Farmer's groups, women's groups and other similar community groups often survive on voluntary work and reciprocal systems of labour sharing.
+Worker's unions, credit unions, cooperatives and some sports clubs gather membership fees and rely on volunteering to operate.
+Furthermore, some CSOs are contracted by government ministries to deliver services in something more like a fee-for-service arrangement rather than via grant funding. - 6 Program of the IV Constitutional Government (2007-2012), Timor-Leste. - 7 Program of the Eighth Constitutional Government (2018-2023), Timor-Leste. - 8 Understanding Violence against Women and Children in Timor-Leste: Findings from the Nabilan Baseline Study.
 Main Report prepared by The Equality Institute on behalf of The Asia Foundation (2016), funded by the Australian Government.